reactivemarbles/DynamicData/README.md

 #### Create a derived list or cache

-Although this example is very simple, it is one of the most powerful aspects of dynamic data.
-Any dynamic data stream can be materialised into a derived collection.
+Although this example is very simple, it is one of the most powerful aspects of Dynamic Data.
+Any Dynamic Data stream can be materialised into a derived collection.

 If you have
 ```